 Founded in 1812, Citibank is an institution that services Citibank cards, loans, and gives members access to financial advice, tools, and resources.
 Citibank is a subsidiary of Citigroup and deals with the consumer division of the business.

-The company now has over 2,000 branches in 19 countries including the United States, Mexico, United Arab Emirates, Russia, Poland, and India.
+The now has over 2,000 branches in 19 countries including the United States, Mexico, United Arab Emirates, Russia, Poland, and India.
 Their headquarters is based in New York City.

 What Happened To Citibank Student Loans?

 In 2010, Citibank started selling its student loan unit off to other companies such as Sallie Mae, Discover, Firstmark Services, and the Department of Education.
 Any loans that weren’t sold off were serviced by Citibank until they fully shut down all student loans in 2017.
 This final change came about because it was in 2017 that the Consumer Financial Protection Bureau (CFPB) discovered that Citibank was handling its student loans incorrectly.

 They actioned against the being able to student loans due to some of their practices stopping consumers from taking full advantage of the benefits that they were entitled to.
 This means that if you had a student loan with Citibank from 2006 to 2015, you may be entitled to a share of the $3.75 million that the owes its borrowers.
 This refund can range from $47 to $250 and can be obtained by contacting Citibank directly.
 If you haven’t received a refund from Citibank, it might be a good idea to give them a call and see what you are entitled to.

 Do You Have Citibank Student Loans? ’s What To Do Next

 If you had Citibank student loans and are unaware of where they have transferred to you, it shouldn’t be too difficult to find out.
 Most Citibank student loans were purchased by Sallie Mae, Discover, Firstmark Services, and the Department of Education.
 The which purchased your loans should have sent you an email or letter with information about the switch.